Lvalder1/Pokemon/README.md

 # Pokemon

 This project was created using React and uses a Firebase database to display information related to Pokemon.
-There is also a search bar that can be used to search through the pokemon by name.
+There is also a search bar that can be used to search through the Pokemon by name.

 ## Running The Project